nhuneke/sotnir-handbook/docs/projects-soton/mri-scanner.rst

 =============================

 To make a reservation, click **Calendar** in the navigation bar (this is usually the default view after logging in).
 Then you can either click on or drag across the booking calendar to select the desired time slot.

-Different colours on the calendar indicate whether the scanner is available for booking or unavailable due to other reasons.

 A pop-up window similar to the one below will appear: